ereverter/anki-tts/README.md

 **Note**: The code is dirty and not well-organized.
 It was written for personal use and is not intended to be a polished, production-ready script.
 However, it is functional and can be used as a starting point for a more robust script.

+## Data
+A curateed ANKI .apkg deck is inside `data/anki` folder.
+It contains around 900 common adjectives, nouns, and verbs in French.

 ## Features
 - **Deck Export**: Export Anki decks to a text file to then generate audio files.
 - **Text-to-Speech Integration**: Generate audio files from text using Google TTS and link them with Anki flashcards.